react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 #### `detachInactiveScreens`

 Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
-Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+This enables integration with [react-native-screens](https://github.com/software-mansion/react-native-screens).
 Defaults to `true`.

-Whether the screens should render the first time they are accessed.
-Defaults to `true`.
-Set it to `false` if you want to render all screens on initial render.

 #### `useLegacyImplementation`